 Think back to a time when you soaked in the ocean, slept under the stars, or took a walk in a cool forest.
 How did you feel?
 Most likely, you found yourself refreshed and at peace.
 This is nature’s magic.
 We’re so much a part of her, but modern life places a divide between us and her glory.
 This separation can leave us feeling just as a child does when separated from his mother: anxious, ungrounded, and lost.
-When these feelings arise, immersing ourselves in nature works like a reset button.
-By reconnecting with nature, we reconnect with our true self.
+When these feelings arise, immersing ourselves in nature works as a reset button.
+By reconnecting with nature, we reconnect with our true selves.

 This teaching is the root philosophy of Ayurveda.
 This 5,000-year-old form of holistic medicine explains that we are a microcosm reflecting the macrocosm.
 Everything in nature exists within, and whatever’s happening in nature is reflected in the body.
 Ayurveda reinforces that we are not separate from nature but part of her rhythm.
 Living in her flow is what makes us feel our healthiest and most like ourselves.